Today, September 23rd, is International Zaatar Day.

 - 4 cloves of garlic

 - Marinate the chicken.
-Mix together the olive, oil, lemon, juice, Zaatar, spices, salt and pepper and pour over the chicken, massage it well over and under the skin.
-Place the lemon slices under the skin and fill the chicken cavity with one whole onion, quartered lemon and fresh thyme.
-Leave the chicken uncovered in the fridge for 4 hours at least or over night to dry and absorb the flavors.
+Mix together the olive oil, lemon, juice, Zaatar, spices, salt and pepper and pour over the chicken.
+Massage it well over and under the skin.
+Place the lemon slices under the skin and fill the chicken cavity with one whole onion, a quartered lemon and fresh thyme.
+Leave the chicken uncovered in the fridge for at least 4 hours or overnight to dry and absorb the flavors.

 - Bake the chicken.
-Preheat the oven to 375° Place the marinated chicken over the thinly sliced potatoes, cover the roasting pan with aluminums foil and place in the oven for 30 first.
-Uncover the pan, and let it broil for an additional 5- 7 minutes until the skin is all crispy, the flesh is fully cooked and the aromas of Zaatar and spices are all over your kitchen.
+Preheat the oven to 375°F. Place the marinated chicken over the thinly sliced potatoes.
+Cover the roasting pan with aluminum foil and place in the oven for 30 minutes.
+Then uncover the pan, and let it broil for an additional 5-7 minutes until the skin is crispy, the flesh is fully cooked, and the aromas of Zaatar and spices are all over your kitchen.

-- Serve with a a green salad or some steamed quinoa.
+- Serve with a a green salad or with steamed quinoa or bulgur.